tourbase/developers/source/includes/_triptype.md

 }
 ```

-The `triptype` object describes an Arctic trip type.
+The `triptype` object describes an Tourbase trip type.
 Trip types describe a standard itinerary, and are used to create individual trips on the calendar.
 The trip type defines standard pricing, add-ons and information, which can then be customized on a per-trip basis.

 ### Attributes